top of page

 One of the companies that jump at this naming opportunity was Dunlop which might be the most popular brand of Wah Wah pedals.
 In 2017 the celebrated the 50th year of the Cry Baby Wah, calling out the Thomas Organ Company.

-When and how did the Cry Baby Wah Wah pedal get so popular?
+How'd The Wah pedal get so popular?

-The Cry Baby Wah pedal became very popular not soon after its creation and can contribute to what people commonly call 'the sound of the 60s' and Psychedelica .
+The Cry Baby Wah pedal became very popular not soon after its creation and can contribute to what people commonly call 'the sound of the 60s and Psychedelica .

 Who used the Wah Wah pedal?

-If you take a listen to the revolutionary album, 'Disraeli Gears' by Cream, you can hear a great example of the Wah Wah pedal being used by Eric Clapton on 'Tales of Brave Ulysses' .
+If you take a listen to the revolutionary album, 'Disraeli Gears' by Cream, you can hear a great example of the Wah Wah pedal being used by Eric Clapton on 'Tales of Brave Ulysses'.
 This is said to be one of the first recordings that used the pedal.

 Any talk on the Wah Wah pedal would have to call out Jimi Hendrix, one of my personal heroes.
 I was interested to find a reference that Frank Zappa was the person who introduced Hendrix to the pedal which I think is a great bit of Trivia.